PDR-benchmark-standardization-committee/xDR-Challenge-2018-evaluation/README.md

-# xDR Challenge 2018 evaluation tools
+# xDR Challenge 2018 evaluation tool
 Evaluation source code for xDR Challenge 2018
 Using Visual Studio 2017
 This version is 0.1.